crossaw/Knit-Win7-Encoding-Report/Readme.md

 When the TEST FILE is knitted, both the PASTED TEXT and the KNITTED TEXT appear correctly as Russian characters in the md file opened with notepad.
 Not knowing what encoding notepad uses to open the md file, I ran the following line in a command window.

-`perl byteInspect.pl testFile.md > bytes/mdISO.txt`
+`perl byteInspect.pl testFile.md > bytes/ISOmd.txt`

-Then, in <mdISO.txt> I found the line corresponding to the PASTED TEXT (starting with 3e 20 d0 9a d0 be d0 b3) and confirmed that it reflects UTF-8 encoding.
+Then, in <ISOmd.txt> I found the line corresponding to the PASTED TEXT (starting with 3e 20 d0 9a d0 be d0 b3) and confirmed that it reflects UTF-8 encoding.
 It appears that either knitr puts the text as-is into the md file, or knitr correctly interpreted it as UTF-8 text before encoding it as UTF-8 for the md file.
 The KNITTED TEXT (starting with 23 23 20 d0 9a d0 be d0) also reflects UTF-8 encoding.

 The html file is a different story.
 There, the PASTED TEXT looks like this: